rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 {{% chapter_header "Node.js with Babel" "node-js-babel" %}}

-You should be able to develop a Node.js application by now, but there is more to setting up a sophisticated Node.js project with recent JavaScript language features (ECMAScript) like {{% a_blank "async/await" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function" %}} or the object {{% a_blank "spread operator" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax" %}}.
+You should be able to develop a Node.js application by now, but there is more to setting up a sophisticated Node.js project that is capable of using recent JavaScript language features (ECMAScript) that are not included in the recent Node.js versions.
 That's where {{% a_blank "Babel" "https://babeljs.io/" %}} becomes useful.
-You can install {{% a_blank "babel-cli" "https://babeljs.io/docs/en/babel-cli" %}} from the command line for your project's development dependencies.
+You can install it from the command line for your project's development dependencies.

 {{< highlight javascript >}}
-npm install babel-cli --save-dev
+npm install @babel/core @babel/node --save-dev
 {{< /highlight >}}

 Next, add it to your npm start script: